Name: Julia Knaus

 PhD: Critical Theory and Cultural Studies

-The thesis aims to establish a framework for investigating the interior structure of fandoms by looking at differences associated with value judgements - "lines of distinction" - as reported by the members of these groups.
+The thesis aims to establish a framework for investigating the interior structure of cultural groups by looking at differences associated with value judgements - "lines of distinction" - as reported by the members of these groups.
 The case study is the Sherlock Holmes fandom.

-How do factions of the fandom distinguish themselves from others?
+How do factions of the cultural group / fandom distinguish themselves from others?
 Which aspects are imbued with value judgements and form the basis of self-other distinctions?

-How do these lines of distinction play out in selected fandom activities?
+How are these lines of distinction expressed around selected group/fandom activities?
 How do they influence these activities and the discourse surrounding them?

-- Lines of Distinction: Voices within the Fandom
+- Lines of Distinction: the Sherlock Holmes Fandom

 - Meeting Up: Fan Gatherings